Deaf On the Job

 Qualified printers obtained work in newspaper shops beginning as subs.
 As a union shop, The Washington Post permitted new printers to deposit their union card, and begin working.
 After a period of two weeks, during which the printer acclimated to the work environment at the Post, they completed an assessment of their skills.

 The dupe permitted Deaf workers to stand on the quality of their work.
 Whether performing a dupe as a linotype operator or a floorman, all prospective employees were given the same assessment requirements.
 In addition to the support of union protection, Deaf printers benefitted from the guidance of Deaf coworkers in meeting the requirements of this skills assessment.

 Workplace Communication Strategies:

 Though hearing employees consistently outnumbered Deaf employees at The Washington Post, the large number of Deaf people working across multiple shifts created a context unlike employment experiences elsewhere.
-In history there are few examples of population dynamics of this nature, however these contexts have often produced unique social and linguistic characteristics in which hearing people adopted visual communication strategies and sign language forms with greater facility.
+In history there are few examples of population dynamics of this nature.
+These contexts have often produced unique social and linguistic characteristics in which hearing people adopted visual communication strategies and sign language forms with greater facility.
 As a result, Deaf people experienced greater social integration within those communities.